lropero/newton/README.md

 $ npm start
 ```

 > Note that npm consumes package.json so make sure you are standing at the root of the project folder where this file resides.
-Also note that this bot depends on another bot which needs to be running called 'wordsbot', written by Rocio Belfiore.
+Also note that this bot depends on another bot which needs to be running called "wordsbot", written by Rocio Belfiore.

+**IMPORTANT**: You'll need to add Slack's token for this bot into config.js before running it!

 ## Configuration
 These configurations are modified within config.js file: